rte-france/Grid2Op/docs/grid2op.rst

   less "realistic" if you use a time domain simulator)
 - the maintenance operations: if there is a planned maintenance, the environment is able to disconnect a powerline for a given amount of steps and preventing its reconnection.
-There are information about such planned event that are given to the control
+There are information about such planned event that are given to the controller.
 - hazards / unplanned outages / attacks: another issue on power system is the fact that sometimes, some powerline get disconnected in a non planned manner.
 For example, a tree can fall on a powerline, the grid might suffer a cyber attack etc. This can also be modeled by grid2op.